 - respond to your enquiries and requests for information

 - understand and meet your superannuation needs over your lifetime.

-If we cannot collect your personal information we may be unable to provide you with REST Services (or information about them) or we may be unable to tailor the content of our websites to your preferences or to give you more relevant content.
+If we cannot collect your personal information we may be unable to provide you with REST Services (or information about them) or we may be unable to tailor the content of our websites, emails or mobile device applications (apps) to your preferences or to give you more relevant content.

 We may disclose your personal information to third parties, including:

 - mailing and printing companies

 - auditors, actuaries and legal advisers

 - medical practitioners

 - service providers, including contribution arrears collection services and address matching services